 Stage 4: very deep sleep, the baby is quiet and does not move

-Sleep is very wave like in infants.
+Sleep is very wave-like in infants.
 They will start in stage 1 of non-REM sleep, move to stage 2, then, 3, then 4, then back to 3, then 2, then on to REM sleep.
 Infants spend about half of their sleep in REM sleep, and a sleep cycle may last from 50-90 minutes.
-It is very normal for infants (and adults) to have either full or partial wake ups in between sleep cycles.
-With good sleep skills your baby will be able to put themselves into a subsequent sleep cycles without a full wake up.
+It is very normal for infants (and adults) to have either full or partial wake-ups in between sleep cycles.
+With good sleep skills, your baby will be able to put themselves into a subsequent sleep cycle without a full wake-up.

 Imagine falling asleep in your warm, cozy bed, and waking up on your front lawn.
 It is very unlikely that you will turn over and go back to sleep after waking up in any place other than your warm, cozy bed.
 This is exactly what it feels like for a baby who fell asleep breastfeeding.
 If they fall asleep in your warm, cozy arms, sucking delicious and nutritious breastmilk, it is very likely they will require the same to help them into subsequent sleep cycles.

-As a rule of thumb, I tell parents that if any part of their sleep environment involves YOU, then you will need to be prepared to offer them whatever help you gave them to fall asleep every 1-2 hours as they move through sleep cycles.
+As a rule of thumb, I tell parents that if any part of their sleep environment involves YOU, then you will need to be prepared to offer them whatever help you gave them to fall asleep every few hours as they move through sleep cycles.
 Some moms are more than happy to wake up throughout the night to nurse their babies back to sleep.
 If it’s not a problem for you, awesome!
-If you are exhausted and are craving more consolidated sleep for your whole family, then a Mama Coach can help you reach your goals.
+If you are exhausted and craving more consolidated sleep for your whole family, then your local Mama Coach can help you reach your sleep goals.